Skip to main content

 • Spreyton Cider Co – What could be better than knocking back a crisp Spreyton cider in the Tassie sun while live tunes serenade the senses?

-• The Fish Van – This is a classic family food spot for fresh-caught morsels by the Triabunna bay.
+• The Fish Van – This is a classic family food spot for fresh-caught seafood by the Triabunna bay.

 • Moonscape Wine Bar – Sit under the fairy lights with delicious wine and homemade food in Queenstown.